ToadAid/toadaid-mirror/lore-scrolls/TOBY_L015_JustAndRight_2024-03-23_EN.md

 ---

 # Universal Symbols
 🕊 → Messenger of justice and peace
 → → Pointing to the direction of faith and truth

-# Lore Anchor 传说锚点
+# Lore Anchor
 Connect to: L014 (10% Done – The Creed)
 Foreshadow: L016 (Worthy Not by Birth – but Belief)